How to Get Better & Stay Better from Cold or Flu: Herbs to Keep Your Recovery Going Strong

 Hugs & Self-Reliance,

 P.S.
 Sign up for our newsletter!
-You'll never miss a thing, you'll get special information not found on the blog, and I'll be sending you two free eBooks on using herbs to relax and essential oils.
+You'll never miss a thing, you'll get special information not found on the blog, and you’ll get immediate access to the free password protected Resource Library!
+You’ll love what’s inside and I’ll be adding more weekly!

 Disclaimer: I am not a medical doctor or practitioner.
 The statements made in this article are not meant or implied to treat, diagnose, cure, or prevent any health issue or disease.
 If you have medical concerns, and especially if you are pregnant, nursing or on medications, you should seek medical advice from your doctor.
 My statements are simply personal opinion based on years of study and experience.
 These statements have not been evaluated by the FDA.